About Fade Bright Lightening

 - Kojic Acid

 Intense combination of actives that will help to brighten the skin as well as reduce the appearance of dark spots and discolorations.
 Our Fade-Bright Serum provides even, fast-acting pigment inhibition.
-The combination of Alpha Arbutin, Azelaic Acid, Kojic Acid, Licorice, Mulberry, Bearberry, Resveratrol and Lactic acid will help to brighten the skin as well as reduce the appearance of dark spots and discolorations.
+The combination of Alpha Arbutin, Azelaic Acid, Kojic Acid, Resveratrol and Niacinamide will help to brighten the skin quickly.
+Glutathione is well known for its lightning abilities, and Granactive Retinoid, which is an ester of tretinoin, will penetrate instantly.
+And, with the addition of DMI, it will bring all of the other actives with it!

 This combination of ingredients will act faster, safer and more efficiently than commonly used bleaching creams with a single component - without irritation.
 Repeated daily use required to achieve desired results.
 Best results are seen after 4-6 weeks of use.
 Use of sun protection is mandatory.
 If you are trying to reduce pigmentation - yet aren't applying an SPF you are taking one step forward and 3 steps back!